tcp-software/teamtools-php-sdk/README.md

 ```

 #### Get customer
-Single team object can be retrived by its `id`.
+Single customer object can be retrived by its `id`.
 ```sh
 try {
     $customer = Customer::getByID('580a0ffcbffebc8b0e8b456a');